Hamburger

 Nigeria

-Nigerian resident companies are liable to pay Companies Income Tax (CIT) on their worldwide income whole non-resident companies deriving income in Nigeria are liable to pay CIT on their Nigerian-sourced income.
+Nigerian resident companies are liable to pay Companies Income Tax (CIT) on their worldwide income while non-resident companies deriving income in Nigeria are liable to pay CIT on their Nigerian-sourced income.
 CIT is between 20 and 30 percent assessable profit, assessed in the preceding-year basis.

 Companies are required to register for tax and file their audited accounts and tax computations with the Federal Inland Revenue Service (FIRS) within 6 months of their financial year-end on a self-assessment basis or 18 months after incorporation (whichever comes first).
 A company may file an application for extension of filing tax returns for up to 2 months at the direction of the FIRS.

 The FIRS recently embarked on an Integrated Tax Administration System (ITAS) project.
 ITAS is aimed at enhancing tax administration and simplifying the tax compliance process in Nigeria through the use of technology.
-With the ITAS, companies are able to file their tax returns electronically, pay their taxes online, get instant credit for withholding taxes deducted on their income, generate tax clearance certificates and communicate with the FIRS local tax office through the “message centre.”
+With the ITAS, companies are able to file their tax returns electronically, pay their taxes online, get instant credit for withholding taxes deducted on their income, generate tax clearance certificates and communicate with the FIRS local tax office through the “message center.”

 Norway